marlonfrank30/BIGIP-ContainerIngressServices/README.md

 Limitations of NodePortLocal are:
 * This feature is currently only supported for Nodes running Linux or Windows with IPv4 addresses.
 * Only TCP & UDP Service ports are supported (not SCTP).
+* NodePortLocal can only be used with Services of type ClusterIP or LoadBalancer.
+* The nodeportlocal.antrea.io annotation has no effect for Services of type NodePort or ExternalName.
+* It also has no effect for Services with an empty or missing Selector.
+* CIS currently supports NPL feature with Ingress, Configmap and Virtualserver resource.
+The feature is validated on k8s Tanzu infrastructure.